Vantiq/vantiq-sdk-java/docs/api.md

 :--: | :--: | -----------
 status | int | The status for the given message.
 The possible values are the HTTP status codes.
 Typically, this would be 100. contentType | String | The content MIME type for the message body.
-Typically, this is `application/json`. headers | Map<String,String> | Headers associated with the response. body | Object | The payload for the event.
+Typically, this is `application/json`. headers | Map | Headers associated with the response. body | Object | The payload for the event.
 For JSON encoded responses, this is typically a Map.

 The structure of the body of the event is: